 The candidate is normally informed of the results of the examination at the end of the oral.
 The Graduate College allows no more than one re-take of the oral exam.

 In the selection of the dissertation topic, the same procedure described above for the development of the MA thesis/departmental paper topic should be followed.
 The dissertation proposal is a 10-20 page double-spaced document laying out the nature of the problem the student intends to focus on for the doctoral dissertation.
 The proposal demonstrates that (a) the problem selected is of the appropriate scope, importance, and relevance for a dissertation; (b) the student controls the core literature for the topic selected; and (c) the student has selected a reasonable approach (theoretical and methodological) to follow in solving the problem, at least in the initial stages of the research.
-The student gives a public presentation of the proposal (which should be scheduled once the committee chair agrees the student is ready to present) and then has the proposal approved by the student’s dissertation committee.
-The presentation and the approval should be completed within three months of the successful completion of the oral comprehensive examination.
-If this deadline falls during the summer, it may be extended at the discretion of the dissertation committee.
+The proposal should be completed and approved within one year of the successful completion of the oral comprehensive examination.

 The PhD program must be completed within 10 years of the earliest course work listed on the student’s “Plan of Study.”
 The department must formally review any student in the program for four years who has not yet completed the comprehensive exams before allowing the student to continue.
 Those who do not have an approved dissertation topic within one year of passing the comprehensive exam will be reviewed by the faculty before being allowed to continue.

 China-Area PhD Program